🌿 Breathe & Bloom · One moment at a time

 research supports

-While no lifestyle change replaces medical treatment, a growing body of research shows that how we eat, move, and sleep can meaningfully support treatment outcomes and quality of life.
+While no lifestyle change replaces medical treatment, a growing body of research shows that how we sleep, move, eat, and supplement can meaningfully support treatment outcomes and quality of life.
+Breathe & Bloom is built around these four pillars.

 🥦